permaweb/ao-cookbook/src/tutorials/bots-and-games/arena-mechanics.md

             Target = Msg.From,
             Action = "Registered"
         })
-        announce("New Player Registered", Msg.Sender .. " has joined in waiting.")
+        announce("New Player Registered", Msg.From .. " has joined in waiting.")
     end
 )